 Climate change, particularly through sea level rise and more severe weather events, is likely to increase risk to Canterbury's transport network, which already faces challenging construction and maintenance issues, particularly along the Kaikōura Coast, through the alpine passes, and across some of the major rivers.

 Environment Canterbury convenes and chairs the Regional Transport Committee, which prepares the Canterbury Regional Land Transport Plan to set the direction for transport in Canterbury.
 Resilience and sustainability are a key focus for the Committee and are reflected in the vision and investment priorities set out in the Plan.
 We also plan and manage the region's public transport services, and encourage active transport.

-We help ensure that we have enough clean, fresh water today and in the future.
-Part of this is understanding and managing our surface and groundwater systems to ensure security of supply while maintaining community-agreed values, reflecting any forecast changes in the region’s climate.
+We help to ensure that we have enough clean, fresh water today and in the future.
+Part of this is understanding and managing our surface and groundwater systems to ensure security of supply while maintaining community-agreed values, reflecting any forecast changes in the region's climate.

 We will continue to enable the appropriate development and use of irrigation infrastructure in Canterbury to meet the community's needs as weather patterns evolve.

 There are likely to be some development opportunities in adapting to climate change, for example, some areas becoming more suitable for horticulture.

 The Waimakariri and Orari-Temuka Opihi-Pareora are two zones that face some of the greatest issues in future-proofing their irrigation infrastructure, including factoring in climate change.
 We work closely alongside the zone committees on their sub-regional planning processes.

 Investigations and modelling are a part of zone-specific solutions to deliver the Canterbury Water Management Strategy targets.
 This includes modelling 'demand’ that takes into account likely changes in flows, evapotranspiration and water takes in response to climate change.